7thLucas/full-app-6a2b9-c8cce-4667/_doc/product-overview.md

 - **Tagline**: Catch 'em all — one dog at a time.
 - **Concept parallel**: Pokédex for dogs — the satisfaction of a new entry being filled in and the thrill of an ever-growing collection.
 - **Brand feeling**: Warm, playful, slightly nerdy in the best way.
-The "got it!" moment when a new breed is identified and added to the Dogdex.
+The "got it!" moment when a new breed is identified and added to the Dogedex.
 - **Tone**: Joyful, clean, personal.
 Not clinical — this is about the love of dogs and the delight of discovery.

 ---